AnejL/dbc/readme.md

 ### Contribution and hacking

 This program was made and tested on the ThinkPad T480 and X230, both running Arch Linux.
 I have no guarantees that it will work on other laptops / distros even though it should.
+I tried to make it run on ubuntu too but some font related problems have arised.
 If you are interested in testing or have a problem, feel free to contact me.

 I also tried numerous times to implement PulseAudio module instead of ALSA, losing all hope eventually.
 Maybe I will try again some time in the future (if anyone knows how to do it efficiently please contact me at anej.lekse@gmail.com).